Affordable House Flooring Options: A Comprehensive Review

 Linoleum is celebrated for its longevity, often enduring up to 40 years with adequate care.
 Additionally, it naturally fends off dust and dirt, making it an attractive option for those with allergies.
 Despite its vintage associations, linoleum is returning as an affordable, green, and health-conscious flooring selection.

-Peel-and-Stick Tile Flooring: The DIY-Friendly Solution
+Peel-and-Stick Tile Flooring: A DIY Flooring Solution

 Peel-and-stick tile flooring is the epitome of economical options, with prices as low as $1 to $4 per square foot.
 These tiles feature a self-adhesive backing that streamlines installation, transforming it into a potential DIY task and eliminating the need for professional installation fees.